pic pic

 This section focuses on in-place operations, where the contents of an existing object are directly modified.
 Unlike operations that generate new objects, in-place operations are characterized by the reuse of existing objects, giving rise to the expression modifying values in place.

 Distinguishing between mutations and the creation of new copies is essential.
 If an operation mutates an object, any other variable that references the same object will also reflect the change.
-This can be intended if you seek to update data, but it can introduce subtle bugs if you expected the original to remain intact.
-In-place modifications are also relevant for performance, as they tend to reduce the memory overhead introduced when new objects are created.
-This aspect will be explored in Part II of the website.
+This behavior can be intended if you seek to update data, but it can introduce subtle bugs if you expected the original to remain unchanged.
+In-place modifications are also relevant for performance, as they reduce the memory overhead introduced when new objects are created.
+This aspect will be explored in Part II of the book.

-At the heart of in-place operations is the concept of a slice introduced before.
+At the heart of in-place operations is the concept of slices, introduced in a previous section.
 Before proceeding, I recommend reviewing that section before moving forward.

-Essentially, a slice of a vector x is a subset of its elements, selected through the syntax x[<indices>].
-Moreover, slices can behave in two distinct ways:
+A slice of a vector x is defined as a subset of its elements, selected through the syntax x[<indices>].
+Importantly, a slice can behave in two distinct ways:

-As a copy, in which case a new object with its own memory address is created.
+• as a copy, which creates a new object with its own memory address.

-As a view, in which case the slice references the original memory of x.
+• as a view, which references the original memory of x.

-In what follows, we'll first examine how to mutate vectors by assigning new collections to their slices.
-From there, we'll cover the classic approach of using for-loops to modify elements one by one.
-Finally, we’ll present the broadcasting assignment operator .=, which provides a concise tool for in-place updates.
+In what follows, we’ll explore three approaches to mutating vectors in place.
+First, we'll examine mutations by assigning new collections to slices.
+After this, we'll cover the traditional approach of using for-loops to modify elements one at a time.
+Finally, we’ll introduce the broadcasting assignment operator .=, which provides a concise construct for implementing in-place updates.

 The most straightforward approach to mutating a vector is to replace an entire slice with another collection.
 This is achieved through statements of the form x[<indices>] = <expression>, where <expression> must match the length of x[<indices>].
 Because slices on the left-hand side of = act as views, the assignment effectively modifies the original vector x, rather than creating a new one.